Malware in the Cloud: Protecting Yourself Based on Your Cloud Environment

 Parting thoughts on cloud security

 As you can probably tell, security in the cloud, especially as it pertains to the malware threat, is very nuanced.
-Chances are that you will have a mix of these solutions in your organization, so the most important thing to do before feeling comfortable with a cloud security strategy is to really understand where your threats are on the environment you have.
+Chances are that you will have a mix of these solutions in your organization, so the most important thing to do before feeling comfortable with a cloud security strategy is to really understand where your threats are based on the environment you have.

 Build your security strategy around the different kinds of solutions you are using in order to maximize effectiveness and minimize investment.
 Furthermore, during the decision-making process of picking a cloud environment, you will want to understand the security ramifications of those decisions you are prepared to manage security into the future once you fully adopt.